A Study of IMO-2125 in Combination With Ipilimumab Versus Ipilimumab Alone in Subjects With Anti-PD-1 Refractory Melanoma (ILLUMINATE-301)

 - .
 Prior severe reaction to treatment with a human antibody that cannot be managed with standard supportive measures.

 - .
-Known central nervous system, meningeal, or epidural disease.
+Presence of known central nervous system, meningeal, or epidural metastatic disease.
 However, subjects with known brain metastases are allowed if the brain metastases are stable for ≥4 weeks before the first dose of study treatment.
+Stable is defined as neurological symptoms not present or resolved to baseline, no radiologic evidence of progression, and steroid requirement of prednisone ≤10 mg/day or equivalent

 - .
 Impaired cardiac function or clinically significant cardiac disease.